The Psychoactive Properties of Nutmeg Plus 5 Benefits

 Nutmeg has compounds in it that impact the brain and for sensitive individuals, it may be a little too much.
 The worst part is that children and teens are usually the ones getting into trouble with nutmeg because the nutmeg challenge trend started on a popular social media app called TikTok.

 This can also be unpleasant if not downright dangerous if you get too much!
-Before you go and trash the nutmeg in your home, I want to tell you that the myristicin is in your parsley, anise, cinnamon, clove, fennel, parsley, star anise, and basil!
+Dosage matters.
+Before you go and trash the nutmeg in your home, did you know that myristicin, the magical component that gives nutmeg its unique kick, is also tucked away in everyday goodies like cinnamon, mace, carrots, parsley, fennel, clove, star anise, basil, and black pepper?
+Nature’s little secret to keeping things interesting!

 Nutmeg, known also as Myristica fragrans, is a warm spice with a strong flavor.
 Nutmeg grows on trees!
 Indonesia is one global supplier of this treasured spice.
 The nutmeg tree bears fruit and inside the fruit is the nutmeg “seed” which gets dried out or dehydrated.